davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 * `status` is `latest_version_at_issuance`
 * `labels` is 0, 100, 200

-A certification path, B1_new, now issued by B1 would contain a TrustStoreInclusion:
+A certification path, B1_new, newly issued by B1, would have a TrustStoreInclusion:

 * `trust_store.name` is "example"
 * `trust_store.version` is 0
 * `status` is `previous_version`
 * `labels` contains 2, 101

-A certification path, C1_new, now issued by C1 would contain a TrustStoreInclusion:
+A certification path, C1_new, newly issued by C1, would have a TrustStoreInclusion:

 * `trust_store.name` is "example"
 * `trust_store.version` is 1